barumau/panlingue/eng/110_jumle.md

 and the patient, as the recipient of the energy flow, is in the end.

 In syntactical terms the order of the words is subject–verb–object (or SVO in short).
-This is the normal and neutral word order in Pandunia.
+This is the normal and neutral word order in Panlingue.

 For example, in the following sentence, the subject is **me**